tiangolo/dockerswarm.rocks/docs/traefik-technical-details.md

 Here are some specific details:

-* `traefik.frontend.rule=Host:traefik.${DOMAIN}`: use as a host, the subdomain `traefik` of the domain set in the environment variable `DOMAIN`.
+* `traefik.frontend.rule=Host:traefik.${DOMAIN?Variable DOMAIN not set}`: use as a host, the subdomain `traefik` of the domain set in the environment variable `DOMAIN`.
 This host name is what will be used to genereate/acquire the HTTPS certificates.
+If the environment variable `DOMAIN` is not set, show the error "`Variable DOMAIN not set`".
 * `traefik.port=8080`: the content of the Traefik web UI is served in the container port `8080`, this tells Traefik to get the content from this port when serving pages to the public (using the standard HTTPS port, `443`).